NIFTy-PPL/NIFTy/docs/source/user/installation.rst

 Installation for developers
 ---------------------------

-Information for the installation for developers you can find :doc:`here <../dev/index>`
+Information for the installation for developers you can find :doc:`here.<../dev/index>`

 Installation of optional dependencies